wmaduro/clean-architecture-study-ms-modules/README.md

 # Clean Architecture Study Series

-The same content described at https://github.com/wmaduro/clean-architecture-study/tree/master-sync.

 ## Episodes
-- Episode I: Java SE - Service/DTO Model (Synchronicity) - https://github.com/wmaduro/clean-architecture-study/tree/master-sync
+- Episode I: Decoupling the Problem Aiming Testability - https://github.com/wmaduro/clean-architecture-study/tree/master-sync
-- Episode II: Java SE - Service/DTO Model (EventBus) - https://github.com/wmaduro/clean-architecture-study/tree/master-eventbus
+- Episode II: Increasing Decoupling (Event Queue) - https://github.com/wmaduro/clean-architecture-study/tree/master-eventbus
-- **Episode III: SpringBoot Services (RESTFUL / Blocking) - (WE ARE HERE...)**
+- **Episode III: Increasing Decoupling, Testability and Scalability (SpringBoot and Docker) - (WE ARE HERE...)**
-- Episode IV: SpringBoot Cloud MicroServices (RESTFUL / Non-Blocking) - (Coming Soon..)
+- Episode IV: High Scalability (SpringBoot Cloud MicroServices) - https://github.com/wmaduro/clean-architecture-study-ms-modules/tree/master-episodeIV

-## The Problem

-The same content described at https://github.com/wmaduro/clean-architecture-study/tree/master-sync.

-# Episode III: SpringBoot Services (RESTFUL - Blocking)
+# Episode III: Increasing Decoupling, Testability and Scalability (SpringBoot and Docker)

+Please, get back to the "Episode I" (https://github.com/wmaduro/clean-architecture-study/tree/master-sync) if you are not familiar with the problem's scope.

-In this episode, we have implemented the services using SpringBoot.
-All communication among them use REST and blocking approach.
+In this episode, we have implemented each service in separated SpringBoot applications.

-The "cas-ms-orchestration" project is the main user's endpoint provider.
-It is responsible to orchestrate the right order for all related services.
+The "cas-ms-orchestration" is the application responsible for orchestrating the right services calls.

+All services are containerized using Docker-Compose to simplify the deployment process.

 ### Project Overview

 ![alt text](https://raw.githubusercontent.com/wmaduro/clean-architecture-study-ms-modules/master/md-files/overview.svg)

-### Services (Units)
+### Services
 >### cas-ms-storage
 -  StorageService: Provide services to store and retrieve file contents.